 So, what about you?

 Are there any fellow introvert travellers out there?
 How do you approach travelling?
-Do you have any coping strategies for introverts?
+Do you have any tips for travel for introverts?

 And if you’re extroverted, I’m curious to know how these coping mechanisms sound to you?